IEEE Antennas & Propagation Society Constitution (February 22, 2020)

-The field of interest of the Society includes the following: antennas, including analysis, design, development, measurement, and testing; radiation, propagation, and the interaction of electromagnetic waves with discrete and continuous media; and applications and systems pertinent to antennas, propagation, and sensing, such as applied optics, millimeter- and sub-millimeter-wave techniques, antenna signal processing and control, radio astronomy, and propagation and radiation aspects of terrestrial and space-based communication, including wireless, mobile, satellite, and telecommunications.
-Section 2 of the Bylaws provides a detailed field of interest statement.
+The field of interest of the Society includes: antennas, including analysis, design, development, measurement, standards and testing; radiation, propagation, and the interaction of electromagnetic waves with discrete and continuous media; and applications and systems pertinent to antennas, propagation, and sensing, such as applied optics, millimeter- and submillimeter-wave techniques, antenna signal processing and control, radio astronomy, bioelectromagnetics, and propagation and radiation aspects of terrestrial and space-based communication, including wireless, mobile, satellite, and telecommunications at all frequencies.

 Section 2: Changes in the Field of Interest

 The field of interest of the Society may be enlarged, reduced, or shifted moderately as the needs of the occasion indicate, with the provision that such revisions shall be processed as outlined in the IEEE Technical Activities Board Operations Manual.

 Membership in the Society shall be available to members of the IEEE in any grade, including students, having a professional interest in any portion of the field of interest of the Society.